 Slurred or uneven speech

-Cognitive and emotional problems, including memory loss; difficult multi-tasking; and uncontrollable crying or laughing.
+Cognitive and emotional problems, including memory loss, difficulty multitasking, and uncontrollable crying or laughing.
 These are more common in people who have had MS for some time.
-Depression is more common among people with MS that in the general population.
+Depression is more common among people with MS than in the general population.

 Feeling very tired (fatigue).
-Fatigue is one of the most common symptoms of MS. It can be worse if symptoms such as pain, spasticity, bladder symptoms, anxiety, or depression make it hard to sleep, but can occur even in the absence of sleep problems.
+Fatigue is one of the most common symptoms of MS. It can be worse if symptoms such as pain, spasticity, bladder symptoms, anxiety or depression make it hard to sleep, but it can occur even in the absence of sleep problems.